InPlusLab/ReentrancyStudy-Data/README.md

 Zibin Zheng, Neng Zhang, Jianzhong Su, Zhijie Zhong, Mingxi Ye, and Jiachi Chen, “Turn the rudder: A beacon of reentrancy detection for smart contracts on ethereum,” in Proceedings of the 45th IEEE/ACM International Conference on Software Engineering, ser.
 ICSE ’23, 2023

+## Contact
+If you have any questions about our dataset, please contact wdgrzn2008@163.com.

 <!-- ```
 @inproceedings{zheng2023turn,
 author = {Zheng, Zibin and Zhang, Neng and Su, Jianzhong and Zhong, Zhijie and Ye, Mingxi and Chen, Jiachi},